US: Hacked Colonial Pipeline restarts amid local fuel shortages | DW | 12.05.2021

 The loss of supply from the Colonial pipeline left authorities scrambling to fill the gap with gas from the Gulf Coast.

-The success fo the cyber attack to halt operations for almost a week has raised concerns about the vulnerability of critical US infrastructure.
+The success of the cyberattack in halting the vital pipeline's operations for almost a week has raised concerns about the vulnerability of critical US infrastructure.